The next figure lists the standardized condition types.

 Implementations must define all specified subtype relationships.
 Except where noted, all subtype relationships indicated in this document are not mutually exclusive.
 A condition inherits the structure of its supertypes.

-The metaclass of the class condition
+The metaclass of the class condition is not specified.

 Names of condition types may be used to specify

-supertype relationships in define-condition
+supertype relationships in define-condition,

 but the consequences are not specified if an attempt is made to use

-a condition type as a superclass in a defclass
+a condition type as a superclass in a defclass form.

 The next figure shows operators that define condition types and creating conditions.